enso-org/enso/CONTRIBUTING.md

 Please make all pull requests against the `master` branch.

-- We run CI on all contributions to Enso, but it's still useful for you to run the CI yourself locally first!
+- We run CI on all contributions to Enso, but it's still useful for you to run the tests yourself locally first!
 This can be done by running `test` in the `enso` project in sbt.
 - Additionally, please ensure that your code conforms to the Enso style guides, particularly the [Scala Style Guide](./doc/scala-style-guide.md) and the